ProReason: Multi-Modal Proactive Reasoning with Decoupled Eyesight and Wisdom: Experiments

 \subsection{General Setup}

 \paragraph{Datasets.} To comprehensively validate the performance of our framework, we conduct experiments across four benchmarks: Multi-modal Large Language Model Evaluation (MME)~\citep{yin2023survey} \footnote{Due to our emphasis on visual reasoning, we select the cognition-relevant tasks, including Commonsense Reasoning, Numerical Calculation, Text Translation, and Code Reasoning.
 To facilitate the comparison across different benchmarks, the results for MME benchmark are calculated by the percentage of correct answers out of the total answers. } , Massive Multi-discipline Multi-modal Understanding and Reasoning (MMMU)~\citep{yue2023mmmu}, MathVista~\citep{wang2024measuring}, and HallusionBench~\citep{liu2023hallusionbench}.
-All of them require visual reasoning capabilities to complete the tasks correctly, and are introduced briefly in Section~\ref{sec: Dataset}. \paragraph{Base Models.} We employ \texttt{GPT-4o-mini}, \texttt{Llama3-LLaVA-NeXT-8B} and \texttt{Qwen2.5-VL-7B- Instruct}~\citep{Qwen2.5-VL}\footnote{The model is deployed using CUDA \url{https://developer.nvidia.com/cuda-toolkit} on a NVIDIA A100 graphics cards.} to drive \name{}, and \texttt{Qwen2.5-72B-Instruct}~\citep{qwen2.5} and \texttt{Qwen3-32B}~\citep{qwen3} are selected to drive the text-only sub-agents, enabling LLM-assisted visual reasoning.
-In addition \texttt{Qwen2.5-VL-7B-Instruct} is also utilized as a downstream task model, which is trained with the data generated by \name{}.
-These models are chosen for their leading performance and popularity.
+All of them require visual reasoning capabilities to complete the tasks correctly, and are introduced briefly in Section~\ref{sec: Dataset}.